 The United States Supreme Court has ruled on several patent cases in recent years, either narrowing the scope of patent protection available in certain circumstances or weakening the rights of patent owners in certain situations.
 In addition to increasing uncertainty with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
 Depending on actions by the United States Congress, the federal courts and the USPTO, the laws and regulations governing patents could change in unpredictable ways that would weaken our ability to obtain new patents or to enforce patents that we have licensed or that we might obtain in the future.
-Similarly, changes in patent law and regulations in other countries or jurisdictions or changes in the governmental bodies that enforce them or changes in how the relevant governmental authority enforces patent laws or regulations may weaken our ability to obtain new patents or to enforce patents that we have licensed or that we may obtain in the future.
+Similarly, changes in patent law and regulations in other countries or jurisdictions or changes in the governmental bodies that enforce them or changes in how the relevant governmental authority enforces patent laws or regulations may weaken our ability to obtain new patents or to enforce patent laws or regulations may weaken our ability to obtain new patents or to enforce patent laws or regulations may weaken our ability to obtain new patents or to enforce patent shat we have licensed or that we may obtain in the future.
 We cannot predict future changes in the interpretation of patent laws or changes to patent laws that might be enacted into law by United States and foreign legislative bodies.
 Those changes may materially affect our patents or patent applications and our ability to obtain additional patent protection in the future.

 The United States federal government retains certain rights in inventions produced with its financial assistance under the Bayh-Dole Act.
 The federal government retains a "nonexclusive, nontransferable, irrevocable, paid-up license" for its own benefit.
 The Bayh-Dole Act also provides federal agencies with "march-in rights."
 March-in rights allow the government, in specified circumstances, to require the contractor or successors in title to the patent to grant a "nonexclusive, partially exclusive, or exclusive license" to a "responsible applicant or applicants."
 If the patent owner refuses to do so, the government may grant the license itself.
-Having a mandatory non-exclusive license grant may diminish the value of our patents as well as making it more difficult to protect our products.
+Having a mandatory nonexclusive license grant may diminish the value of our patents as well as making it more difficult to protect our products.